Ailoso/KopruluAchievements/docs/actions-functions/actions.md

 **Grammar**

-Show User Profile for Player `Player`
+Show User Profile for Player `Player`.

-It is only required to set a triggering `Player` for this action
+It is only required to set a triggering `Player` for this action.

 ## Award Achievement